akka/akka/akka-docs/rst/scala/serialization.rst

 ``Address(protocol, "", "", 0)`` (assuming that the actual transport used is as
 lenient as Akka’s RemoteActorRefProvider).

-There is a possible simplification available if you are just using the default :class:`NettyRemoteTransport` with the :meth:`RemoteActorRefProvider`, which is enabled by the fact that this combination has just a single remote address.
-This approach relies on internal API, which means that it is not guaranteed to be supported in future versions.
-To make this caveat more obvious, some bridge code in the ``akka`` package is required to make it work:
+There is also a default remote address which is the one used by cluster support (and typical systems have just this one); you can get it like this:

 .. includecode:: code/docs/serialization/SerializationDocSpec.scala
-   :include: extract-transport

-And with this, the address extraction goes like this:

-.. includecode:: code/docs/serialization/SerializationDocSpec.scala
    :include: external-address-default

-This solution has to be adapted once other providers are used (like the planned extensions for clustering).

 Deep serialization of Actors
 ----------------------------